If you’ve been keeping up with the latest health and wellness trends, I’m sure you’ve heard all about counting macros, also known as flexible dieting.

 If you’re wondering how to be successful with counting macros to lose weight, tracking your macros in an app is key!

-I have used My Fitness Pal to track my macros.
+I have used the 1st Phorm app to track my macros.
 The app is very simple to use and allows you to customize your individual goals based on your personal macro ratio.
+You can also use My Fitness Pal.

 Another neat thing about My Fitness Pal is that their database has thousands of foods and beverages from popular restaurants to choose from.
 You can also scan the package on a food, and your macros will automatically populate.